gluecodes/gluecodes-glue-dom/README.md

     - `formatterName` A string identifying a formatter which may be used in `text()` like `text({ [formatterName]: 'given string' })`
     - `tag` A string that specifies the type of element to be used for text wrapping
-    - `props` An object of props to be set on the wrapping element It's done by assigning a `prop` on tag props, then if one exists in `config.propEnhancers`, the prop is passed to: `config.propEnhancers[enhancerName](propValue) => ([reassignedProps])`
+    - `props` An object of props to be set on the wrapping element
-    - `propValue` A mixed value of a prop being assigned
-    - `enhancerName` A string identifying a propEnhancer which should match a prop name to be "emphasized"
-    - `reassignedProps` An object to be merged into given tag props

 ### Contributing